schandani/GettingCleaningDataCourseProject/CodeBook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Refer to the README.txt file included in the downloaded zip file for a explanation of the experiments.

+Refer to the features_info.txt included in the downloaded zip file for an explanation of the measurements taken.

+Refer to the features.txt file included in the downloaded zip file for an explanation of the full set of measurements taken.

 The variables described in this document were processed from the raw data from the above experiment obtained from the following link:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip